-9 Healthy Ways to Support a Friend in Recovery From an Eating Disorder
+9 Healthy Ways to Support a Friend in Recovery from an Eating Disorder

 While I’ve had moderately mild issues with eating and self-image, I know that my challenges are nothing compared to that of someone who has or is living with an eating disorder.
-According to the Diagnostic and Statistical Manual of The American Psychiatric Association, they exist in eight different categories and under each of those lies a list of obviously disheartening symptoms, some of which overlap with one another.
+According to the Diagnostic and Statistical Manual of The American Psychiatric Association, they exist in eight different categories, and under each of those lies a list of obviously disheartening symptoms, some of which overlap with one another.

 And from what I’ve read (via the testimonies of eating disorder survivors), the recovery process to eliminate them and face the disease head-on isn’t any easier.
 As a bystander, I’ve never really known my role in the recovery process.
-For one, I’m not especially close with someone who has been diagnosed with an eating disorder, but if the statistics are any indication, I know that I’m likely in close proximity to someone–friend, family member or otherwise–who may be battling one in private.
+For one, I’m not especially close with someone who has been diagnosed with an eating disorder, but if the statistics are any indication, I know that I’m likely in close proximity to someone—friend, family member, or otherwise—who may be battling one in private.

 So, being that I’m one of those “stay ready so you don’t have to get ready” type of women, I decided to reach out for advice on exactly how I can support a friend in recovery without sounding like a therapist or causing harmful triggers.
-Ahead, psychotherapist, parenting consultant, educational speaker and published author, Emily Roberts (also known as The Guidance Girl), shares 9 key ways to do it.
+Ahead, psychotherapist, parenting consultant, educational speaker, and published author Emily Roberts (also known as The Guidance Girl) shares nine key ways to do it.

 MORE: The Problem with Before-and-After Transformation Photos in Eating Disorder Recovery